Sabershou/OG-UPCR/README.md

-# Unsupervised RGB-D Point Cloud Registration for Scenes with Low Overlap and Illumination Variation
+# Unsupervised RGB-D Point Cloud Registration for Scenes with Low Overlap and Photometric inconsistency

 This repository represents the official implementation of the paper: